BrenPatF/brenpatf.github.io/_posts/2024-07-07-opico-2_sql_solutions_for_generation.md

 I applied this kind of approach using SQL for a number of problems, starting in January 2013 with [A Simple SQL Solution for the Knapsack Problem (SKP-1)](https://brenpatf.github.io/560), and I wrote a summary article, [Knapsacks and Networks in SQL](https://brenpatf.github.io/2232), in December 2017 when I put the code onto GitHub, [sql_demos - Brendan's repo for interesting SQL](https://github.com/BrenPatF/sql_demos).

-This is the second in a series of eight articles that aim to provide a more formal treatment of  algorithms for item sequence generation and optimization, together with practical implementations, examples and unit testing in SQL and PL/SQL.
+This is the second in a series of eight articles that aim to provide a more formal treatment of  algorithms for item sequence generation and optimization, together with practical implementations, examples and verification techniques in SQL and PL/SQL.

 #### List of Articles
 - [OPICO 1: Algorithms for Item Sequence Generation](https://brenpatf.github.io/2024/06/30/opico-1-algorithms-for-generation.html)